Jamie Hamelburg is now a member of the Kentucky Bar

 Press, Dozier & Hamelburg, LLC is a proud sponsor of One Montgomery Green, which will be holding a gala at Brookside Gardens Visitors Center Reception Hall.

-Fred Press and Jamie Hamelburg have been selected as members of Lawyers of Distinction.
+Jamie Hamelburg has been selected as a member of Lawyers of Distinction.

 It seems that every week there are new and salacious reports of sexual misconduct, which have sparked the #MeToo and Time’s Up movements.
 A common thread in the news reports has been that the misconduct occurred in the workplace, with higher-ups demanding sexual favors of employees and creating a hostile work environment.